ChatGPT VS. Schoolwork: Friend Or Foe?

 IS PLAGIARIZING CONTENT ONLINE TO COMPLETE HOMEWORK A NEW PHENOMENON?

-For as long as the Internet has been around, many students have learned how to take advantage of the content available to them online to complete their homework.
+Students have been leveraging online content to complete their homework for as long as the Internet has been around.
 From pre-written essays to book summaries, there’s no shortage of ways to cheat.
 Schools have had to adapt accordingly by acquiring software to detect plagiarized content in their students’ homework.
-So what’s changed?
+So, what makes AI different?

 With its ability to generate sophisticated content and give it a personalized style, ChatGPT offers today’s students a number of unprecedented tools.
-In Québec, some teachers have set up the Facebook group “ChatGPT and AI in education” to flush out cheating, and ChatGPT itself has created a tool to help teachers spot plagiarism.
-But despite all these attempts to control students’ use of AI tools, it’s easy to think that users of AI will simply get better and better at taking advantage of flaws in the system, especially since these new technologies are constantly improving and enabling them to do so.
+In Québec, some teachers have set up the Facebook group called “ChatGPT and AI in education” to flush out cheating, and ChatGPT has even created a tool to help teachers spot plagiarism.
+But despite these attempts to control student use of AI tools, it’s easy to imagine that AI users will simply become better at taking advantage of flaws in the system, especially since these new technologies are constantly improving and giving users the means to do exactly that.

-When we’re talking about academic engagement, we’re talking about motivation.
+Academic engagement refers to a person’s motivation.
 According to Mélissa Canseliet, “Motivation is an impetus which derives from the perceived reward you get from making an effort.
-The greater the perceived reward, the greater the motivation and the more likely we are to make an effort.”
-However, an adolescent’s brain is especially quick to react to rewards.
+The greater the perceived reward, the greater the motivation and the more likely you are to make an effort.”
+It’s also important to note that adolescent brains are especially quick to react to rewards.

 In fact, the different parts of an adolescent’s brain develop at different rates.
-Thus, the limbic system, which is responsible for processing emotions and feelings of gratification, develops before the prefrontal cortex, the part responsible for judgment and planning, is fully developed.
-However, the prefrontal cortex controls the limbic system.2
+For example, the limbic system (responsible for processing emotions and feelings of gratification) develops before the prefrontal cortex (responsible for judgment and planning) is fully developed, even though the prefrontal cortex controls the limbic system.2

-So, we can easily see why young people prefer having access to AI to do their homework as it easily provides them with a reward (the all-important good grades).
-But won’t this affect their academic engagement as time goes by?
-Well, how can someone continue to be stimulated when the game is rigged?
-When working loses its meaning and when the rewards don’t stem from your research efforts, your ability to reason or your ability to create something unique?
+Knowing this, it’s easy to understand why young people are drawn to using AI to do their homework, since it’s an easy way to get a reward—in this case, the all-important good grades.
+But will using AI chip away at their academic engagement over time?
+How can someone continue to be stimulated when they know the game is rigged?
+When working hard loses its meaning and rewards are no longer a direct result of the effort you put in, your ability to reason, or your ability to create something unique?

-Therefore, continuing to teach and to assess schoolwork with the current system seems doomed to failure, which is in line with New York City’s position and Québécois teachers’ calls for AI regulation.
+Faced with this new reality, continuing to teach and assess schoolwork with the current system seems doomed to fail, which is in line with New York City’s position and with Québec teachers’ calls for AI regulation.

-But isn’t there an opportunity here to use these technologies to develop other skills amongst young people?
-Our world is changing and the know-how we once needed is also destined to change.
+But isn’t there an opportunity here to use these technologies to develop other skills in young people?
+Our world is changing, and the know-how we once needed seems destined to change along with it.

-HOW CAN CHATGPT PRESENT AN OPPORTUNITY FOR YOUNG PEOPLE IN SCHOOL?
+WHAT OPPORTUNITIES DOES CHATGPT OPEN UP FOR YOUNG PEOPLE IN SCHOOL?

-According to Mélissa Canseliet, “In the realm of education, there is an opportunity to make the most of very human skills, which have not yet been replicated by AI.
-Working on these skills would enable adolescents to be in tune with the cognitive functions that they are in the process of developing.
-We can also think about critical thinking, emotional intelligence and communication, all of which develop greatly at that age.
-These would give them a framework for understanding what they are experiencing.
+According to Mélissa Canseliet, “In the realm of education, there’s an opportunity to make the most of deeply human skills that AI cannot yet replicate.
+Working on these skills would help teens tune into the cognitive functions they are in the process of developing.
+We can also focus on critical thinking, emotional intelligence, and communication, all of which are developing quickly in adolescence.
+These would give them a framework for understanding what they’re going through.

-What’s more, with technical knowledge becoming more and more automated, soft skills* are going to become increasingly important in the rapidly evolving world of work.
-By basing education more on these skills, we would create a clear bridge between academic learning and what’s valued in a professional environment.
-All this would result in keeping schoolwork meaningful and increasing young people’s engagement.
+What’s more, with technical knowledge becoming more and more automated, soft skills* are going to become increasingly important in the workplace.
+By putting more emphasis on these skills in school, we would create a clear bridge between academic learning and what’s valued in a professional environment.
+These shifts would ensure that schoolwork remains meaningful and increase young people’s engagement.”

-Changing teaching methods is a significant project that requires reflection and effort, but it can also represent a real opportunity to enable future generations to adapt to the world of tomorrow.
+Changing established teaching methods is a major undertaking that requires reflection and effort; but it can also represent a real opportunity to help future generations prepare for what lies ahead.

-With this in mind, various organizations have tried to identify a list of necessary qualities for 21st-century citizens.
-According to the P21 Framework3 , undoubtedly the most comprehensive framework, there are 12 essential skills divided into three categories:
+With this in mind, various organizations have built a foundational list of qualities that people will need to succeed in the 21st century.
+According to the P21 Framework,3 which offers the most comprehensive framework to date, there are 12 essential skills divided into three categories:

-👉 Learning skills (the 4Cs ): Critical thinking, Creativity, Collaboration, Communication.
+👉 Learning and innovation skills (the 4Cs ): critical thinking, creativity, collaboration, and communication.

-👉 Literacy skills: ability to sort through information and use media and technology.
+👉 Information, media, and technology skills: the ability to sort through information and effectively use media and technology.

-👉 Life skills: flexibility, initiative, social skills, productivity, leadership.
+👉 Life and career skills: flexibility, initiative, social skills, productivity, and leadership.

 Faced with the rise of artificial intelligence, these inherently human skills are difficult to computerize, at least for the foreseeable future.

-HOW CAN WE CONCRETELY INTEGRATE CHATGPT INTO SECONDARY SCHOOL TEACHING?
+HOW CAN WE EFFECTIVELY USE CHATGPT IN HIGH SCHOOL TEACHING?

-Limiting ourselves to reorganizing skills evaluations to be in-person when faced with ChatGPT would mean missing out on all the opportunities AI has to offer.
+If we react to ChatGPT by simply reorganizing skills assessment to in-person formats, we’d miss out on all the opportunities AI has to offer.

-In fact, why not start nurturing students’ critical thinking and ability to express themselves by asking them about this new tool?
+Instead, why not start nurturing students’ critical thinking skills and their ability to express themselves by asking them about this new tool?

-• What do they think about this tool?
+- What do they think about ChatGPT?
 What has their personal experience been like?

-• What has the tool helped them with, and what were its limitations regarding problem-solving?
+- What has the tool helped them with, and what were its limitations when it comes to problem-solving?

-It could also be interesting to review the assignment and assessment of homework.
-Rather than limiting student’s oral presentations to a mass of information to organize and reformulate in an in-class report, why not also get them to organize a discussion surrounding the theme of the presentation?
-Their grade would therefore be largely determined by the student’s ability to convince their classmates to take part in the conversation by coming up with an appealing topic that invites sharing ideas, then leading the discussion with their peers in an interesting and constructive manner.
+It could also be interesting to review how homework is assigned and assessed.
+Rather than limiting oral presentations to a mass of information that student’s simply organize and reformulate into a class presentation, why not get them to animate a discussion on their chosen theme?
+Their grade could be largely based on their ability to convince classmates to take part in the conversation by coming up with an appealing topic that invites a sharing of ideas, then leading the discussion with their peers in an interesting and constructive way.

-In the meantime, it’s possible to think that, even if it does not make future generations lazier, AI will undoubtedly make them less motivated to work if the education system does not make some serious changes.
-By giving soft skills the respect they deserve, we give ourselves the opportunity to keep young people engaged in schools and to build a generation which knows how to face the specific challenges of our ever-changing world.
+It is feasible to believe that while AI may not make future generations lazier, it will undoubtedly make them less motivated if the education system doesn’t make some serious changes.
+By giving soft skills the respect they deserve, we can help keep young people engaged in school and develop a generation that knows how to meet the specific challenges of our ever-changing world.

-*Soft skills: this concept regroups behavioural, relational and transferable skills.
-Unlike hard skills, which are related to technical and academic skills, soft skills are more linked to an individual’s personality and to social skills.
-They are thereby related to human qualities.
+*Soft skills: this concept refers to behavioural, relational, and transferable skills.
+Unlike hard skills, which are related to technical and academic skills, soft skills have more to do with personality and social skills.
+As such, they speak directly to inherently human qualities.

 Sources